dynatrace-perfclinics/platform-engineering-demo/README.md

 # Platform Engineering Codespaces Demo

-**This is a work in progress: Got feedback?
+**This repo is still work in progress: Got feedback?
 Create an issue or email devrel@dynatrace.com**

 **Kudos go to Adam Gartner (@agardnerIT) for doing most of the technical work and Katharina Sick (@katharinasick) for her help with Backstage**

 Thanks for being interested in this Platform Engineering Codespace Demo.
+This demo is a smaller version of our [Platform Engineering Tutorial with Dynatrace](https://github.com/dynatrace-perfclinics/platform-engineering-tutorial) that we delivered for Perform 2024 as a HOTDAY.
-This demo standsup a reference IDP (Internal Development Platform) to show case a self-service onboarding and release of applications that are automatically observed and validated with Dynatrace.
+This repo stands up a reference IDP (Internal Development Platform) to show case a self-service onboarding and release of applications that are automatically observed and validated with Dynatrace - all with the power of GitHub Codespaces (or any other similiar tool that supports devcontainers).

 The tools in this IDP include:
 * GitHub (as your git repo)
 * Backstage (as your self-service portal)